mprinc/webpack.js.org/src/content/guides/development.md

   }
 ```

 Now save your file and check the terminal window.
-You should see that webpack automatically recompiles the changed module!
+You should see that <span class='important'>webpack automatically recompiles the changed module</span>!

-The only downside is that you have to refresh your browser in order to see the changes.
+The only downside is that <span class='important'>you have to refresh your browser</span> in order to see the changes.
 It would be much nicer if that would happen automatically as well, so let's try `webpack-dev-server` which will do exactly that.

 ### Using webpack-dev-server